luiscachog/ansible-workshops/exercises/ansible_rhel/3.3-gitops-automation/README.md

 Wanting a more permanent fix, avoiding dynamic downloads we will choose the latter.

 > **NOTE**
+>
-> n the development stage it is quite common to add collections in the deployer repository `requirements.yml` and additionally this can be used to extend an existing Execution Environment.
+> In the development stage it is quite common to add collections in the deployer repository `requirements.yml` and additionally this can be used to extend an existing Execution Environment.
 There is a strong argument to be made that these should either come from a known good source such as Ansible Galaxy or be brought "behind the firewall" and hosted internally.
 >

+5.